naowalrahman/malet/README.md

 > [!NOTE]
 > I'm current working on blog post explaining the project in detail, as well is an analysis of the models and their performance.
 Check it out on my [blog](https://naowalrahman.rocks/#/blog), where I'll be posting it soon.

 MALET (**MA**chine **LE**arning **T**rader) is a platform to fetch financial data, train various deep learning models for trading, and backtest performance against historical market data.
-It performs very well when trained over 5+ years of daily close data for diverse ETFs like SPY and QQQ, beating buy and hold strategies by a wide margin.
+It performs well when trained over 5+ years of daily close data for diverse ETFs like SPY and QQQ.

 ![MALET dashboard](img/dashboard.svg)